-- On squared paper, one square to be used per digit - All numbering of answers should be written in the margin - Handwriting should be in line with the handwriting policy, including adults! - Upper KS2 pupils will write using pen, except for drawings and maths work which will be in pencil. - No writing or doodling on book covers should be allowed and must be rectified if it occurs.
+- No correction fluid (or similar) allowed - On squared paper, one square to be used per digit - All numbering of answers should be written in the margin - Handwriting should be in line with the handwriting policy, including adults! - Upper KS2 pupils will write using pen, except for drawings and maths work which will be in pencil. - No writing or doodling on book covers should be allowed and must be rectified if it occurs.